About

 real-world datasets.

-- Provide personalized guidance during office hours, ensuring student comprehension of complex topics and facilitating
+- Provide personalized guidance during office hours, ensuring student comprehension of complex topics and facilitating their success in the course.

-- Collaborate closely with professor to align course content with learning objectives, integrating inferential thinking,
+- Collaborate closely with professor to align course content with learning objectives, integrating inferential thinking, computational thinking, and real-world relevance into all instructional materials.

 Research Assistant Facilitator for Tuskegee Scholars Program (Summer 2024)